trinitonesounds/restic-systemd-automatic-backup/README.md

 Unfortunately restic does not come pre-configured with a way to run automated backups, say every day.
 However it's possible to set this up yourself using built-in tools in your OS and some wrappers.
 For Linux with systemd, it's convenient to use systemd timers.
 For macOS systems, we can use built-in LaunchAgents.
 For Windows we can use ScheduledTasks.
 Any OS having something cron-like will also work!

+Here follows a step-by step tutorial on how to set it up, with my sample script and configurations that you can modify to suit your needs.

 Note, you can use any restic's supported [storage backends](https://restic.readthedocs.io/en/latest/030_preparing_a_new_repo.html).
 The setup should be similar but you will have to use other configuration variables to match your backend of choice.

 ## Project Scope
 The scope for this is not to be a full-fledged super solution that solves all the problems and all possible setups.
 The aim is to be a hackable code base for you to start sewing up the perfect backup solution that fits your requirements!

 Nevertheless the project should work out of the box, be minimal but still open the doors for configuration and extensions by users.

+To use a different storage backend than B2, you should only need to tweak a few settings variables in the backup profile as well as some restic arguments inside `restic_backup.sh`.

 ## Notes
 * Tip: Navigate this document easily from the Section icon in the top left corner.